MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-zypper.md

 # Install Azure CLI 2.0 with zypper

-If you are running a distribution that comes with `zypper`, such as openSUSE or SLES, there is an available package for the Azure CLI.
+If you are running a distribution that comes with `zypper`, such as openSUSE or SLES, there is a package available for the Azure CLI.
 This package has been tested with openSUSE 42.2 and SLES 12 SP 2.

 [!INCLUDE [linux-install-requirements.md](includes/linux-install-requirements.md)]